caemar/mas-install-letsencrypt/README.md

 mas-manage-entitymgr-ws/roles/manage-deployment/action_plugins/routeManager.py
 ```

-The Ingress are configured to `reencrypt` incoming traffic.
+The Ingress is configured to `reencrypt` incoming traffic.
 The tls is terminated at the Route with a signed letsencrypt certifcate.
-Then the traffic is forwarded to the internal service using tls with an internal ca certificate.
-The internal ca certificate must be stored in the tls.crt file in a secret and specified in the Ingress annotation `route.openshift.io/destination-ca-certificate-secret`.
+Then the traffic is forwarded to the internal service using tls that is signed with an internal ca certificate.
+The internal ca certificate must be stored in the tls.crt file in a secret cert-internal-ca and specified in the Ingress annotation `route.openshift.io/destination-ca-certificate-secret: cert-internal-ca`.

 https://docs.openshift.com/container-platform/4.12/networking/routes/route-configuration.html#nw-ingress-creating-a-route-via-an-ingress_route-configuration